-First we create an IP4 Address object called, for example, syslog_ip which is set to the IP address of the server.
+First we create an IP4 Address object called, for example, syslog_ip which is set to the IPv4 address of the server.
 We then configure the sending of log messages to a Syslog server from cOS Core by selecting System > Device > Log and Event Receivers and then choosing Add > Syslog Receiver.

-Log and Event Receive ers

-Add, remove and configure the serve rs that are to receive log and event information from this system.
+Log Re Add, remove ar to receive log information from this system.

-+ Add - Advance ed Settings
++ Add • Advanced Settings

-Syslog Receiver Туре IPAddress F
+Syslog Receiv er

-The syslog server properties dialog will now appear.
-We give the server a name, for example my_syslog, and specify its IP address as the syslog_ip object.
+The Syslog server properties dialog will now appear.
+We give the server a name, for example my_syslog, and specify its IPv4 address as the syslog_ip object.